 That’s kind of how I see it myself.
 Because, the truth is, as much as I read, I rarely find my books via Twitter or Facebook.
 I find them perusing Amazon, reading an article in Entertainment Weekly, or getting recommendations from friends.
 In fact, I tend to ignore most book promotions on Twitter or Facebook, weary, like everyone else, of bad cover art, unappealing quotes, and reviews that sound like Mom wrote them.
 Mostly, it’s just too much, the onslaught of book promotions… it makes one shut down rather than get inspired.

 But I get it!
 We indies have no choice but to do it for ourselves.
 Unless we don’t.
 Unless we just decide to take a marketing and promotional sabbatical to reassess the marketplace, to carve out a little breathing room, maybe create a vacuum so interest can be re-stirred later.
 Maybe write another book.
 Maybe spend some time finishing that photography project or doing a play.
-Maybe just replenishing by walking a lot on the beach.
+Maybe just replenishing by reading some ozark trail cooler reviews to take with me while walking on the beach.

 That’s what I’m doing right now, for those who’ve written wondering where I am and why I’m not posting much.
 I’m taking a sabbatical.
 Doing a few other things.
 Dealing with some life events, immersing myself in other projects, gently stirring my third novel, and generally NOT marketing and promoting my two already-published books.